webdriverio/webdriverio/packages/wdio-allure-reporter/README.md

   ```
 - `disableWebdriverScreenshotsReporting` - optional parameter(`false` by default), in order to not attach screenshots to the reporter.
 - `useCucumberStepReporter` - optional parameter (`false` by default), set it to true in order to change the report hierarchy when using cucumber.
 Try it for yourself and see how it looks.
-- `disableMochaHooks` - optional parameter (`false` by default), set it to true in order to not fetch the `before/after` stacktrace/screenshot/result hooks into the Allure Reporter.
+- `disableHooks` - optional parameter (`false` by default), set it to true in order to not fetch the `before/after` stacktrace/screenshot/result hooks into the Allure Reporter (it is only added when they fail).
 - `addConsoleLogs` - optional parameter(`false` by default), set to true in order to attach console logs from step to the reporter.
 - `reportedEnvironmentVars` (**type:** `Record<string, string>`) - Set this option to display the environment variables in the report.
 Note that setting this, does not modify the actual environment variables.
+- `testStatusFailedHook` - optional parameter(`skipped` by default), Set the status that you want when a hook fails (the hook will be marked as failed).

 ## Supported Allure API
 * `addLabel(name, value)` - assign a custom label to test